-• Such ads are referring to "guaranteed issue" policies, where the company asks no health history questions.
+Such ads are referring to "guaranteed issue" policies, where the company asks no health history questions.
 The company knows it is taking a risk because people with bad health could buy their policies.
 The company may balance the risk by charging higher premiums or by limiting the amount of insurance you can buy.
 Sometimes the premiums can be almost as much as the insurance benefit to be paid to the beneficiary.
-Be sure you clearly understand the policy you are purchasing, and remember to speak with an advisor if you do not.

-Term Life Insurance
+FAQs - Term Life Insurance